 - a.
-SMAs shall fly Contact syllabus events C4101-5 and C4301-2 with their on-wing.
-E-2/C-2 on-wing flights will be C4201-C4302. - b.
+SMAs shall fly Contact syllabus events C4101-5 and C4201-2 with their on-wing. - b.
 Any Contact Stan IP may substitute as on-wing in the event the SMA's on-wing is not available and an on-wing change is not prudent. - c.
 There are no other continuity requirements unless specified by the Flight Leader for SMS SMAs.